pact-foundation/docs.pact.io/docs/getting_started/index.md

 In practice, a common way of implementing contract tests \(and the way Pact does it\) is to check that all the calls to your test doubles [return the same results](https://martinfowler.com/bliki/ContractTest.html) as a call to the real application would.

-Note that the term "contract testing", or "provider contract testing", is sometimes used in the context of a standalone provider application, rather than in the context of an integration.
-When used in this context, "contract testing" is a technique for ensuring a provider's actual behaviour conforms to its documented contract (for example, an Open API specification).
-This type of contract testing helps avoid integration failures by ensuring the provider code and documentation are in sync with each other.
-On its own, however, it does not provide any test based assurance that the consumers are calling the provider in the correct manner, or that it can meet all its consumers' expectations, and hence, it is not as effective in preventing integration bugs.
-Whenever the Pact documentation references "contract testing" it is referring to "integration contract testing" as described in the opening paragraph of this section.

 ### When would I use contract testing?

 Contract testing is immediately applicable anywhere where you have two services that need to communicate - such as an API client and a web front-end.
 Although a single client and a single service is a common use case, contract testing really shines in an environment with many services \(as is common for a microservice architecture\).
 Having well-formed contract tests makes it easy for developers to avoid version hell.
 Contract testing is the killer app for microservice development and deployment.